10 Common Items You Shouldn’t Buy If You Want to Have a Clutter-Free Home

 Clearance and dollar bin items

 The thrill of the hunt is sifting through bins of low cost items in search of a treasure; the reality is you’ll need to store it once you get it home.
 But cluttering up your home is not a bargain so steer clear of the temptation.

 Just buying the organizing solution does not make you more organized, you have to use it to help you declutter.
 All those bins, baskets, and boxes you’re spending money on are taking up much-needed storage space.
 Stop stockpiling drawer organizers, label makers, containers, and other solutions.
 Instead, focus on paring down the clutter so there are fewer things to store; which means you will need far fewer organizing solutions.
-Try this 5-second trick to banish clutter for good.

 It only seems like everyone is making mini pies in a mini pie maker.
 And yes, most of us still own a cake pop maker that has never been un-boxed.
 One of the best decluttering tips is resist bringing home the current have-to-have cookware in the first place.
 If you ever need it, there is a good chance your neighbor, who has less willpower, will own one you can borrow.
-If you need them, here are more kitchen organizing tips.

 Buying crafting supplies for future crafting projects creates clutter since there is a good chance you will never follow through on completing the project.
 Buying an item to use later, even if you have a coupon or the item is on sale, it is no bargain since you’ll have to store it until you are ready to craft.
 But by that time there is a good chance you’ll forget you bought it, misplaced it, want a different version, or have decided not to craft at all.
 Here’s a decluttering tip, if you are feeling crafty look thought your current craft collection for inspiration instead of buying more craft supplies destined to become clutter.